Sonali-Samantara/DevOps_git/readme.txt

-hello .....welcome to the devOps world
+hello .....welcome to the devOps world..
+All the World